Inaugural Dubai Sustainability In Sport Conference To Advance Dubai's Sports Sustainability Agenda

 With their extensive experience in the sports sector within the UAE, SSF's involvement has been crucial in fostering a partnership that promises to deliver significant benefits.

-Desert Vipers: The Desert Vipers stand out in the global sports arena, not just as a competitive T20 cricket team, but as pioneers of sustainability within the sport.
+The Desert Vipers stand out in the global sports arena, not just as a competitive T20 cricket team, but as pioneers of sustainability within the sport.
 Owned by Lancer Capital and chaired by Avram Glazer, the Desert Vipers are setting a new standard for environmental stewardship in sports.
-Dedicated to promoting sports excellence and sustainability, with a strong commitment to community and environmental responsibility, the Desert Vipers are at the forefront of driving sustainable sports initiatives in the region.

-Sports Spirit Fed: Sport Spirit Fed leads Arabs school programs focused on sustainability in partnership with Desert Vipers and the Dubai Sports Council.
-Dedicated to promoting and nurturing talent across all sports, SSF is advancing talent scouting initiatives, along with sustainability event management and larger-scale sports events and productions.
+Sport Spirit Fed leads Arabs school programs focused on sustainability in partnership with Desert Vipers and the Dubai Sports Council.
+Dedicated to promoting and nurturing talent across all sports, SSF is advancing talent scouting initiatives, along with sustainability event management and larger-scale sports events and productions."

 Legal Disclaimer: